 Additionally, the study found that grounding also led to less pain, which can be a significant relief for individuals dealing with chronic pain conditions.
 People with chronic pain can be less motivated to go outside and move regularly so learning indoor grounding techniques can really be beneficial.

-Furthermore, grounding was found to have a positive impact on anxiety levels.
-Participants reported lowered anxiety after sleeping grounded, which can be beneficial for those who experience high levels of stress or anxiety on a daily basis.
+Ground was also found to have a positive impact on anxiety levels.
+Participants reported lowered anxiety after sleeping grounded, which can be beneficial for those of you who experience high levels of stress or anxiety on a daily basis.
 In addition, grounding showed potential in lessening asthma symptoms and other respiratory conditions, providing hope for individuals seeking alternative ways to manage these health issues.

 Another interesting finding from the study was that grounding offered relief from premenstrual syndrome (PMS).
 This could be a game-changer for women who experience discomfort and mood swings during their menstrual cycle.